 Consider a large bronze statue entitled The Active Life (1939) by the German artist Arno Breker.
 The sculpture poses a naked and sinewy athlete as if in mid stride along the beach, one hand perched on his waist, the other out stretched as if inviting us to look.
 It is a figure of composed strength and balanced form recalling the best of the classical aesthetics, but decidedly modern in its gesture and facial expression.

-Hitler employed Breker as the official sculpture of the Third Reich.
+Hitler employed Breker as the official sculptor of the Third Reich.
 In a photograph of Hitler standing in the Trocadero in Paris, the Eiffel Tower off in the distance, the German chancellor is flanked on one side by his favorite architect Albert Speer and on the other by Brecker.
 This sculpture is just one example of the many men the artist created for the Third Reich, their manly and muscled nakedness symbolizing the strength of the masculine fascist body and beliefs in racial purity and German superiority.
 It was a mixing of idealization with national ideology that goes unnoticed in this show.

 Breker’s The Active Life is part of the gallery “Nude Heroes” amidst other works filled with sinewy figures of 19th century academic paintings from Achilles to the biblical David to Alexander Cabanel’s Fallen Angel (1847) with its figure reclining in repose of shame and flirtation.
 And not far from Breker’s ideal man is Pierre and Giles’ Hercules Fighting the Hydra (2006), the static figure frozen with his back towards us, his left hand raised with a caveman club looking too well staged to do any damage despite his bodybuilder girth.
 Admire my muscles, the work asks of us.
 And so too might Breker’s sculpture, but for much different reasons.
 Male nudity and politics are not so easily disentangled.